iredmail/docs/en_US/howto/letsencrypt-ee.md

 !!! attention

-    Please replace `<domain>` in sample commands below by the real domain name on your file system.
+    - You must replace `<domain>` in sample commands below by the real domain name on your file system.
+    - We use just `fullchain.pem`, not `cert.pem`.

 ```
 cd /opt/iredmail/ssl/